pinDeliver/pinDeliver-api/docfx_project/articles/crud_customer/updatepackages_customer.md

 # Update packages on customer

-JSON Schema for updating packages of customer API, given id of customer as parameter in URL
+Used to update packages on an existing customer using the customer id

 ### Endpoint
 ```